jsdoc2md/dmd/README.md

 You need to do two things:

 1. Write a helper method to return the date in your preferred format
-2. Override the appropriate partial where you would like it to appear.
+2. Override the appropriate partial, inserting a mustache tag (e.g. ``) where you would like it to appear.
 We'll override the [main](https://github.com/75lb/dmd/blob/master/partials/main.hbs) partial.

 ### Write a new helper
 A helper file is just a plain commonJS module.
-Each method exposed on the module will be available to your templates.
-So, our new helper file:
+Each method exposed on the module will be available as a helper in your templates.
+So, our new helper module:

 ```js
 exports.generatedDate = function(){